Lie groups and Lie algebras: Levi decomposition

 \begin{corollary} If $\g$ is semisimple then it is rigid, i.e., has no nontrivial Lie algebra deformations. \end{corollary}

-\begin{example} Let $\g$ be the 2-dimensional abelian Lie algebra.
+\begin{example} Let $\g$ be the 2-dimensional abelian Lie algebra over $\Bbb C$.
 Then $H^2(\g,\g)=\Bbb C^2$, and we get a 2-parameter family of deformations with bracket $[x,y]=tx+sy$.
 These, however, turn out to be all equivalent (for $(t,s)\ne (0,0)$) under the action of $GL_2(\Bbb C)$: they are all isomorphic to the Lie algebra with basis $x,y$ and commutator $[x,y]=y$. \end{example}

 However, not all first order deformations of a Lie algebra lift to second order, i.e., modulo $t^3$.
-Namely, the Jacobi identity in the second order tells us that $dc_2=[c_1,c_1]$, where $[c_1,c_1]$ is the {\bf Schouten bracket} of $c_1$ with itself, a certain quadratic expression in $c_1$.
-This expression is automatically a cocycle, but we need it to be a coboundary.
+Namely, the Jacobi identity in the second order tells us that $dc_2=[c_1,c_1]$, where $[c_1,c_1]$ is the {\bf Schouten bracket} of $c_1$ with itself:

+This expression is automatically a cocycle (check it!), but we need it to be a coboundary.
 So the cohomology class of $[c_1,c_1]$ in $H^3(\g,\g)$ is an obstruction to lifting the deformation modulo $t^3$.
 Thus the space $H^3(\g,\g)$ is the home for {\bf obstructions to deformations}.
 For example, if $\g$ is abelian then $H^2(\g,\g)=\Hom_{\bold k}(\wedge^2\g,\g)$, and the obstruction to extending $c=tc_1$ modulo $t^3$ is

 {\bf 6.} In a similar way we can study deformations $V[[t]]$ of a module $V$ over $\g$:

 Modulo $t^2$ we get a $\g$-module structure on $V[t]/t^2V[t]=V\oplus tV$ such that we have a short exact sequence